 Remember, though, that doing this will reduce the effectiveness of the chain-link fence as security fencing.
-The people who try to hide their chain-link fences are often those who have bought a house with the fencing already in place.
+The people who try to cover a chain-link fence are often those who have bought a house with the fencing already in place.
 They may not feel the need for security (or may simply not understand the need to keep the view open for optimal security) and are driven to disguise their chain-link fences because they find them ugly.

 If you find yourself with a chain-link fence and do not feel the need for security, your best option for covering it may be with a vine.
 To help you pick a vine, I have provided a photo gallery with pictures of vines.
 For no-fuss camouflage, perennials are best.
 Select from the following vines based on whether the area is shady or sunny:

 But vines are not your only choice.
 Here is a picture of a hedge of rose bushes hiding a chain-link fence.

 If plants are too high-maintenance for you, consider the fence slats mentioned above.
 There are many different choices.
 Some run diagonally, others vertically.
 They also come in a variety of colors.
 Do note, however, that most people find plants more attractive than fence slats.